ENG4455 – Reading Milton’s Paradise Lost

 This course will give an introduction to Milton’s epic poem Paradise Lost (1667).
 Through close reading, we will explore the poem’s main thematic concerns and poetic qualities.
 Since close reading goes hand in hand with contextualization, we will also develop an understanding of the poem’s various aesthetic, historical and intellectual contexts (literary, theological, political).

 Alastair Fowler’s annotation of the poem will serve as the main point of entry to Milton scholarship.
-By writing a research paper, students will learn to engage in the lively critical debate on Paradise Lost.
+By writing an essay on a provided topic as well as preparing for the exam, students will learn to engage in the lively critical debate on Paradise Lost.

 After completing this course, you:

 - know how to ask productive research questions,